 Glycerol is a small organic molecule with three alcohols (OH), and fatty acids are a long hydrocarbon chain (the “fatty” part) attached to a carboxylic acid (the acid part).
 The carboxylic acid allows the fatty acid to easily link with alcohols to form esters.
 Because there are three alcohol groups on glycerol, up to three fatty acids can attach to one glycerol molecule, which are called triglycerides.
 Most dietary fats we encounter, like butter, olive oil, and animal fat, are triglycerides.

 The hydrocarbon chains vary greatly in length, level of saturation, and geometry.
-In this context, saturation means that the carbon chain has the maximum number of hydrogens, in other words- the carbon is saturated with hydrogen.
+In this context, saturation means that the carbon chain has the maximum number of hydrogens (n other words, the carbon is saturated with hydrogen).
 In an unsaturated fat, some of the hydrogens have been replaced with double bonds.
-The double bonds can have two different geometries- cis (where the carbon chains are on the same side of the double bond) or trans (where the carbon chains are on the opposite side of the double bond).
-The structural characteristics of the hydrocarbon tail determine the physical properties of different fats – like why butter is solid at room temperature but olive oil is liquid.
+The double bonds can have two different geometries: cis (where the carbon chains are on the same side of the double bond) or trans (where the carbon chains are on the opposite side of the double bond).
+The structural characteristics of the hydrocarbon tail determine the physical properties of different fats, like why butter is solid at room temperature but olive oil is liquid.

 Let’s take a look at one other type of lipid: the phospholipid.
 It’s a diglyceride, meaning it’s a glycerol linked to two fatty acids.
 In the third alcohol position on glycerol, instead of an additional fatty acid, there is a phosphate derivative.
 This group is highly polarized and interacts very strongly with water.
 Thus, the phospholipid has a hydrophilic head and a hydrophobic tail (a property called amphiphilic).